ASGCOPS/dicos_document/docs/source/dicos_account.rst

 .. note::

-   If you are logging with Academia Sinica SSO, the default DiCOS account will be the same to the AS-SSO account.
+   * If you are logging with Academia Sinica SSO, the default DiCOS account will be the same to the AS-SSO account.
+   * Please setup your password in a secure way (you may refer to `this link <https://security.web.cern.ch/recommendations/en/passwords.shtml>`_ for chooing a secure password), and don't share it to anyone.
+DiCOS users have the obligation to keep their DiCOS account safe.
+Any malicious activities will be logged and DiCOS administrators keep the right to suspend the suspicious account if necessary.

 Step 3: Confirm your e-mail address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Check your mailbox and find our confirmation email (see format as below).
-Verify by clicking the url.
+Verify by clicking the url in the e-mail.

 ::